A dwelling in a green area having a 7 star NatHERS rating

 NatHERS star rating scheme doesn’t cover Class 1b or Class 3 buildings.

-• Class 1b buildings cannot use NatHERS rating.
+• Class 1b buildings cannot use the NatHERS rating.

-• NatHERS rating compares your building with a Benchmark, that is a typical building in a similar climate.
+• NatHERS rating compares your building with a Benchmark, which is a typical building in a similar climate.

 • This method does not consider the complexity and special features of your building.